VFPX/Win32API/libraries/rapi/CeMoveFile.md

 ***

-#### This function renames an existing file or a directory — including all its children.
+#### This function renames an existing file or a directory ï¿½ including all its children.
 ***